Image 1 of 11

 13 nights of accommodation

-Shared studio presence and informal guidance
+shared studio presence and informal guidance

-Materials and firing package*
+materials and firing package

-Optional Support
+Optional One-to-One Support

 To enrich your residency experience, optional one-to-one sessions and workshops can be arranged in advance.
 These are not part of a fixed curriculum, but are tailored opportunities to deepen your practice or explore a new direction while you are in the studio.